T3chnocr4t/T3chnocr4t.github.io/CTF/Tryhackme/ohSINT.md

 ### Q3: What is the SSID of the WAP he connected to?
 - So I looked up its Twitter account and found the BSSID.
-- Next, I used a website called `WiGLE`, which collects information about different wireless hotspots around the world.
+- Next, I used a website tool called `WiGLE`, which collects information about different wireless hotspots around the world.
 - Then I used it to get the SSID name when I knew the BSSID. by zooming in alot 😟

 ![locat](https://github.com/T3chnocr4t/T3chnocr4t.github.io/assets/115868619/20ecc84a-ec72-42d6-a3c7-715d8943d021)
 Answer: UnileverWiFi

 ### Q4: What is his personal email address?
-- Take a look at the Github account anfd found the email. 🕺
+- Take a look at the Github account and found the email. 🕺

 ![owood github mail](https://github.com/T3chnocr4t/T3chnocr4t.github.io/assets/115868619/6b581c29-0ba4-4b2f-8400-03379a86711f)